 Be Counted in the 2020 Census!

-By Eleanor Love, Sacramento County Youth Census Ambassador and Sophomore at C.K.
+By Eleanor Love, Sacramento County Youth Census Ambassador and Junior at C.K.
 McClatchy High School

 Have you been counted?